Dark Chocolate Financiers, Citrus Streusel, And Candied Oranges

-Knead the ingredients trough your fingers until the dough becomes crumbly and lumpy.
+Knead the ingredients through your fingers until the dough becomes crumbly and lumpy.

-Spread out the streusel on a tray lined with baking paper, or a silicon mat.
+Spread out the streusel on a tray lined with parchment paper or a silicon mat.

 Bake at 302/320°F (th.
 5/6) for about 10 minutes until a nice golden brown color is achieved.

 Assembly of the recipe:

 Garnish the molds with the financier batter and sprinkle with candied orange peel cubes and baked streusel.

 Bake at 350°F for about 15 to 20 minutes.

 Allow to cool before removing from the molds.